j2store/userguide/app_subscription.md

 <a name="payment-subscription"/>
 #### Paypal Standard for J2Store Subscription product

+This payment plugin comes along with app package itself.
+All you need to do is go to J2Store > Setup > Payment methods and enable Paypal Standard for J2Store Subscription product plugin.

+After enabling the plugin, open and configure the basic details of the payment plugin.

 **Payment option title**

 Enter a title for this payment option.
 The value entered here will displayed at checkout payment step.